manuelkiessling/hands-blocks-cannons/docs/DEPLOYMENT.md

 - Container names must match `session-*` pattern
 - Only app-specific session images can be run (pattern: `{appId}-gestures-app`)
 - The wrapper script validates all commands before execution (this is the primary security mechanism)
-- Game sessions are isolated in their own containers
+- App sessions are isolated in their own containers
 - The lobby container runs as root to access the Docker socket, but the wrapper script provides command restrictions
 - The Docker socket requires write access to create/stop/remove containers, so it's mounted without `:ro` flag